Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption.md

 ```
 passwd #Setup a password for the root account
-useradd -m rcandau #Create a "regular" user
+useradd -m antiz #Create a "regular" user
-passwd rcandau #Setup a password for the user
+passwd antiz #Setup a password for the user
-usermod -aG wheel,audio,video,optical,storage,games rcandau #Add the user to some useful groups
+usermod -aG wheel,audio,video,optical,storage,games antiz #Add the user to some useful groups
 ```

 ### Install and configure sudo